 Chase icy waterfalls, admire frozen landscapes and view panoramic scenes of the Hudson-Mohawk Valleys and the Adirondack and Green Mountains at John Boyd Thacher State Park this winter.
 Adventure seekers can cross-country ski, snowshoe, hike, mountain bike and snowmobile on designated trails throughout the cold-weather months.
 Swing inside the Visitor Center (open 9:00 AM - 4:30 PM) to learn from the staff which trails are open for the season before heading out on a trek.

 Ice skating at Empire "Skate" Plaza is a classic winter activity in Albany.
 Glide across the ice while marveling at the splendor of the New York State Capitol and striking Empire State Plaza.
-The ice rink is open daily from 12:00 PM - 8:00 PM, weather permitting.
-Skate rentals are $4 for adults and $2 for children 12 and under, but free skate rentals are offered every Saturday thanks to Hannaford!
+The ice rink is open Tuesday through Sunday, weather permitting.
+Skate rentals are $4 for adults and $3 for children 12 and under, but free skate rentals are offered every Saturday thanks to Hannaford!

 Ann Lee Pond Nature Preserve at Shaker Heritage Society